alessandromatera/what-tinys.it/README.md

 ####Upload the sketch
 To Upload the firmware i use avr in Mac terminal and an Arduino UNO as ISP programmer.
-To do that follow this steps:
+To do that follow these steps:

 1. Connect the Arduino UNO board to PC or Mac.
 2. Select the `ArduinoISP` sketch from `File -> Examples`